What is a Schengen Visa ?

 What is Schengen insurance?

-In order to obtain your Schengen Visa, your travel and medical insurance must meet several minimum requirements.
-It must cover you in the whole Schengen Area (even countries you have no plans to visit) and cover accidents, illnesses, and emergency treatment, as well as repatriation to the U.S. in case of death, for costs up to a minimum of €30,000 ($26,855).
+To obtain your Schengen Visa, your travel and medical insurance must meet several minimum requirements.
+It must cover you in the whole Schengen Area - even countries you have no plans to visit - and cover accidents, illnesses, and emergency treatments, as well as repatriation in case of death, for a minimum of €30,000 (≃$35,000).

 Why choose AXA Schengen Insurance?

-AXA travel insurance policies are accepted in all the Embassies and Consulates of Schengen area countries.
+AXA travel insurance policies are accepted in all embassies and consulates of Schengen Area countries.